Requirements

 Download the VCD - B.A.
 Curriculum/Suggested Schedule (enrolled 2019–2023)

-Bachelor of Arts with honors, design — visual communication design concentration
+Bachelor of Arts Professional Track, design — visual communication design concentration

 • 2D Foundations